 3. Consider a soundbase

 A sound base works similarly to a soundbar, but the key advantage is its size.
-It’s slightly different to a soundbar in that it is designed to sit underneath your TV or on the media unit just in front - as opposed to on the wall.
-Like some soundbars you can also fine a sounbase with base drivers packed in to give it extra oomph so you won’t need an extra subwoofer.
+It’s slightly different from a soundbar in that it is designed to sit underneath your TV or on the media unit just in front - as opposed to on the wall.
+Like some soundbars, you can also find a sound base with base drivers packed in to give it extra oomph, so you won’t need an extra subwoofer.

-‘The basic connection for a soundbar or soundbase would be via an optical cable, but the best thing to look for is an HDMI Arc socket on the TV and the bar because then connection becomes really simple,’ explains John Swatton, marketing director at Philips TV and Sound (opens in new tab).
+‘The basic connection for a soundbar or sound base would be via an optical cable, but the best thing to look for is an HDMI Arc socket on the TV and the bar because then the connection becomes really simple,’ explains John Swatton, marketing director at Philips TV and Sound (opens in new tab).

 ‘The latest e-Arc connector is even better.
-You also need to check what the bar or base accept as an audio stream?
-At the bare minimum you want Dolby Digital or DTS 5,1 because many soundbases and cheap soundbars just accept a stereo input and then simply divide it up among the multi-drivers as best they can.
-For the best sound try a device with Dolby Atmos with elevation drivers included - and a TV that can pass Dolby Atmos to the bar or base.'
+You also need to check what the bar or base accepts as an audio stream.
+At the bare minimum, you want Dolby Digital or DTS 5.1 because many sound bases and cheap soundbars just accept a stereo input and then simply divide it up among the multi-drivers as best they can.
+For the best sound, try a device with Dolby Atmos with elevation drivers included - and a TV that can pass Dolby Atmos to the bar or base.'

 4. Choose a home-cinema surround-sound system

-Go for a 5.1 or 7.1 system depending on your room size that will include a range of primary and satellite speakers and a separate subwoofer.
-For the best sound look for systems that support Dolby Atmos® and DTS:X™, to pour in sound effectively.
+Go for a 5.1 or 7.1 system depending on your room size, including a range of primary and satellite speakers and a separate subwoofer.
+For the best sound, look for systems that support Dolby Atmos® and DTS:X™, to pour in sound effectively.

 5. Hook up to a speaker or hi-fi system

-'This isn’t the most straight forward idea however, partly because the stereo is often placed off centre away from the TV,’ advises John Swatton.
+'This isn’t the most straightforward idea, however, partly because the stereo is often placed off center away from the TV,’ advises John Swatton.
 ‘You need to consider the connections on the hi-fi and what formats the hi-fi can decode.
 Can it work with Dolby etc?’